FlaccidMember/Concrete-Construction/README.md

 This is the Asphalt segment of the Concrete Construction mods.
 When installed along side "Concrete Construction", it will provide a single tier 1 milestone to unlock the asphalt components of the Concrete Construction mods.

-If you have any questions, contact me (FishFace) via the Satisfactory modders discord.

 Name: Concrete Construction Curved Ramps